The journey through burnout can feel like a slow drain, where every small frustration and unmet expectation chips away

 environment can be invaluable.
 They’ll often understand and advise you better than family, who may not fully grasp

-big difference. - Let People Help You
+the details of your situation. - Let People Help You

 Show and express your feelings.
 Turn on your camera and let people see if you’re feeling down, sad, or frustrated.